matthewtgilbride/linux/rbtree-xarray.md

 }
 ```

-TODO: darksonn - help me explain why this one won't work.
-We'd have 3 layrs of indirection here which, I guess, is the problem.
+TODO: Get help explaining why this is bad.
+I guess We'd have 3 layers of pointers to an integer which I guess is inefficient?
+I
+I'm also not sure how awkward traversing/modifying a list behind those 3 pointers will be.

 ## Option 2: Add `prev_same_size` and `next_same_size` to `Descriptor<T>`
 ```